Daaaaxianer/Divergence_time_tree/README.md

 ```
 ## Result
 ### 1.FigTree.tre
-ultrametric tree of selected species
+ultrametric tree of selected species（The time standard is 100 million years）

 ```
 #NEXUS